Criminology and Criminal Justice and Psychology BA (Joint Hons)

 - Careers prospects are improved by the focus on transferable skills that is contained throughout the degree eg. PoPPs

-- Bangor University is the only university in Wales to be awarded Gold in the 2017 Teaching Excellence Framework
+- Bangor University was amongst the first set of universities, and the only one in Wales, to be awarded Gold in the 2017 Teaching Excellence Framework

 - Excellent transport links mean Bangor is less than 90 minutes from Liverpool and Manchester by car with London accessible by train in about 3 hours